Dilant/BMETutorial/src/en/start/map-testing.md

   - Avoid counter-intuitive requirements
     - Jumping down from the fence
     - Going across the bar of a 2-way board
-    - Iron ball forcing a way towards laser
+    - Iron ball forcing a way towards the laser
     - Ice ball flying across a 2-unit-wide gap
     - Jump boxes with no force
     - Nonsense constant acceleration fields